plug-obp/plug-obp.github.io/index.md

 **Simulator Daily**
 {: .download}

-**Modularity Meets xDSL Dynamics**
+**Modular Verification Meets xDSL Dynamics**

-The modular Plug infra-structure provides advanced tools to debug, simulate and model-check your DSL without any transformation.
+The modular OBP2 infra-structure provides advanced tools to debug, simulate and model-check your DSL without any transformation.

 <video src="/images/obp2/demo.mp4" width="730px" autoplay loop muted playsinline class="center-image"></video>

+OBP is a requirement verification environment, developed at ENSTA Bretagne.
+The main characteristics of this tool are:

+- the extensibility of the verification engine, which enables seamless integration of domain specific formalisms like UML, BPMN, TLA+, Fiacre;
+- the integration of domain-specific omniscient debugging with model-checking, which bridge the gap between early model diagnosis and formal verification;
+- the capacity to decompose the verification problem, which, based on the Context-aware Verification approach, addresses the scalability issues in the context of industrial scale verification.

 <!--
 ![Verification View](/images/obp2/0.0.4/VerificationView.png){:height="600px" class="center-image"}